 On a more personal note regarding my health I used PDCA thinking to discover a rare genetic condition I have.
 In other words, I became my own gemba.
 I basically did an A3 on myself using step 2 (breaking down the problem) to help discover what my doctors weren't able to see right away.
 I am, in medical terms, what they refer to as a "zebra."
 By asking the right questions and finding the right ear, I was able to understand exactly what the condition was.
 Today I have to live my life differently, but by using PDCA on sometimes an hourly basis (reading leading indicators about myself (vitals)), I am able to adjust my processes and cope with my compromises from the condition.
 Learning PDCA as deeply as I did allowed me to claim my life back.
 Maybe one day I will write about that 7-year journey to answers.

-David Verble, Eric Ethington, Ernie Richardson, John Y. Shook, Josh Howell, Mark Reich & Tracey Richardson
+David Verble, Eric Ethington, Ernie Richardson, John Shook, Josh Howell, Karen Gaudet, Mark Reich & Tracey Richardson

-David Verble, Eric Ethington, Ernie Richardson, John Y. Shook, Josh Howell, Mark Reich & Tracey Richardson
+David Verble, Eric Ethington, Ernie Richardson, John Shook, Josh Howell, Karen Gaudet, Mark Reich & Tracey Richardson